irjensen/dcgan-tensorflow/README.md

 - The packages necessary to run TensorFlow on your GPU
   - Information on how to run TensorFlow on GPU can be found [here](https://www.tensorflow.org/install/)

-Alternatively, if you have Anaconda isntalled, you can use the included `requirements.yml` file to create an Anaconda environment with the following command:
+Alternatively, if you have Anaconda installed, you can use the included `requirements.yml` file to create an Anaconda environment with the following command:
 ```
 conda env create -f requirements.yml
 ```